-7.0 IMPLICATIONS FOR EXPLORATION AND RECOMMENDATIONS
+6.0 IMPLICATIONS FOR EXPLORATION AND RECOMMENDATIONS

-The airborne magnetics and radiometrics in conjunction with the limited mapping and sampling within the tenement complete the current data set and understanding of EPM 19696.
-Surface exploration within the EPM will be varying in difficulty due to topographic rugged nature of the Alex Hill Shear Zone and large bouldering scree associated.
-An incorporation of ground magnetic modelling and airborne magnetic data will be used to identify the major and possible unnoticed structures beneath cover.
-It is evident that the processed aeromagnetics has given some explanation to the intrusive nature of the geology masked beneath the Quaternary Alluvium to the north and the nature of the Alex Hill Shear Zone.
-The advanced reprocessed RGB magnetics in particular identify a strong correlation between previous discoveries surrounding the tenement and the deep blue trending linear features.
+The airborne magnetics and radiometrics in conjunction with the limited mapping and sampling within the tenement complete the current data set and understanding of EPM19633.
+Surface exploration within the EPM will be difficult due to the Quaternary alluvium covering the majority of the tenement.
+Incorporation of ground magnetic modelling and airborne magnetic data will be used to identify the major and possible unnoticed structures beneath cover.
+It is evident that the processed aeromagnetics have given some explanation to the intrusive nature of the geology masked beneath the Quaternary Alluvium.
+The advanced reprocessed RGB magnetics in particular identify a strong correlation between previous discoveries and the deep blue trending linear features.
 It is reasonable to assume that these linear features are projecting the trend of potentially mineralised structures throughout the region.
 Several of these structures crosscut the tenement producing primary targets for follow up ground magnetics and drill targeting.